-Air is made up of nitrogen.
+Air consists of nitrogen.
 Revolutionary change in air composition

 The air that makes up the earth's atmosphere is a mixture of gases.
 Dry atmospheric air contains: oxygen 20.95%, nitrogen 78.09%, carbon dioxide 0.03%.
-In addition, atmospheric air contains argon, helium, neon, krypton, hydrogen, xenon and other gases.
-Ozone, nitric oxide, iodine, methane, and water vapor are present in small amounts in the atmospheric air.
+Besides, in atmospheric air contains argon, helium, neon, krypton, hydrogen, xenon and other gases.
+Ozone, nitrogen oxide, iodine, methane, and water vapor are present in small quantities in the atmospheric air.

-In addition to the constant components of the atmosphere, it contains a variety of pollution introduced into the atmosphere by human production activities.
+In addition to the permanent components of the atmosphere, it contains various pollutants introduced into the atmosphere by human production activities.

-2. Nitrogen in terms of quantitative content, it is the most significant component of atmospheric air; it belongs to inert gases.
+2. Nitrogen In terms of quantitative content, it is the most significant component of atmospheric air; it belongs to the inert gases.
 Life is impossible in a nitrogen atmosphere.
-Air nitrogen is assimilated by certain types of soil bacteria (nitrogen-fixing bacteria), as well as by blue-green algae; under the influence of electrical discharges, it turns into nitrogen oxides, which, falling out with atmospheric precipitation, enrich the soil with salts of nitrous and nitric acids.
+Air nitrogen is absorbed by certain types of soil bacteria (nitrogen-fixing bacteria), as well as blue-green algae; under the influence of electrical discharges it turns into nitrogen oxides, which, falling with precipitation, enrich the soil with salts of nitrous and nitric acids.
 Under the influence of soil bacteria, nitrous acid salts are converted into nitric acid salts, which in turn are absorbed by plants and serve for protein synthesis.
-Along with the assimilation of nitrogen in nature, it is released into the atmosphere.
-Free nitrogen is formed during the combustion of wood, coal, oil; a small amount of it is formed during the decomposition of organic compounds.
-Thus, in nature there is a continuous circulation, as a result of which the nitrogen of the atmosphere is converted into organic compounds, restored and enters the atmosphere, then is again bound by biological objects.
+Along with the absorption of nitrogen in nature, it is released into the atmosphere.
+Free nitrogen is formed during the combustion processes of wood, coal, and oil; Not a large number of it is formed during the decomposition of organic compounds.
+Thus, a continuous cycle occurs in nature, as a result of which atmospheric nitrogen is converted into organic compounds, restored and released into the atmosphere, then again bound by biological objects.

-Nitrogen is necessary as an oxygen diluent, since breathing pure oxygen leads to irreversible changes in the body.
+Nitrogen is needed as an oxygen diluent because respiration pure oxygen leads to irreversible changes in organism.

-In addition to nitrogen, the inert gases of air include argon, neon, helium, krypton and xenon.
-Chemically, these gases are inert, they dissolve in body fluids depending on the partial pressure, the absolute amount of these gases in the blood and tissues of the body is negligible.
+In addition to nitrogen, noble gases of air include argon, neon, helium, krypton and xenon.
+Chemically, these gases are inert; they dissolve in body fluids depending on the partial pressure; the absolute amount of these gases in the blood and tissues of the body is negligible.

-3. An important component of atmospheric air is carbon dioxide (carbon dioxide, carbonic acid).
-In nature, carbon dioxide is in free and bound states in the amount of 146 billion tons, of which only 1.8% of its total amount is contained in atmospheric air.
-Most of it (up to 70%) is in a dissolved state in the water of the seas and oceans.
-Some mineral compounds, limestones and dolomites contain about 22% of the total amount of dioxide and carbon.
-The rest of the amount falls on the animal and plant world, coal, oil and humus.
+3. An important component of atmospheric air is carbon dioxide (carbon dioxide, carbon dioxide,).
+In nature, carbon dioxide is found in free and bound states in the amount of 146 billion tons, of which atmospheric air contains only 1.8% of it total number.
+The bulk of it (up to 70%) is in a dissolved state in the water of the seas and oceans.
+Some mineral compounds, limestones and dolomites, contain about 22% of the total amount of dioxide and carbon.
+The rest comes from flora and fauna, coal, oil and humus.

-Under natural conditions, there are continuous processes of release and absorption of carbon dioxide.
-It is released into the atmosphere due to the respiration of humans and animals, the processes of combustion, decay and fermentation, during the industrial roasting of limestones and dolomites, etc. At the same time, processes of assimilation of carbon dioxide are going on in nature, which is absorbed by plants in the process of photosynthesis.
+Under natural conditions, continuous processes of release and absorption of carbon dioxide occur.
+It is released into the atmosphere due to the respiration of humans and animals, the processes of combustion, decay and fermentation, during the industrial roasting of limestone and dolomite, etc. At the same time, in nature there are processes of assimilation of carbon dioxide, which is absorbed by plants during the process of photosynthesis.

-Carbon dioxide plays an important role in the life of animals and humans, being a physiological causative agent of the respiratory center.
+Carbon dioxide plays an important role in the life of animals and humans, being a physiological stimulant of the respiratory center.

-From a hygienic point of view, the content of carbon dioxide is an important indicator by which the degree of air purity in residential and public buildings is judged.
-The accumulation of large amounts of it in indoor air indicates sanitary problems (crowding, poor ventilation).
+From a hygienic point of view, the carbon dioxide content is an important indicator by which the degree of air cleanliness in residential and public buildings is judged.
+The accumulation of large quantities of it in the air of enclosed spaces indicates sanitary problems (overcrowding, poor ventilation).

-With an increase in the content of CO 2 in the air and the deterioration of meteorological conditions in residential and public buildings, the ionization regime of the air changes (an increase in the number of heavy and a decrease in the number of light ions), which is explained by the absorption of light ions during breathing and contact with the skin, as well as the intake of heavy ions with exhaled air.
+With an increase in CO 2 content in the air and a deterioration in meteorological conditions in residential and public buildings, a change in the ionization regime of the air occurs (an increase in the number of heavy ions and a decrease in the number of light ions), which is explained by the absorption of light ions during breathing and contact with skin, as well as the intake of heavy ions with exhaled air.

-The maximum allowable concentration of carbon dioxide in the air of medical institutions should be considered 0.07%, in the air of residential and public buildings - 0.1%.
-The latter value is taken as a calculated one when determining the efficiency of ventilation in residential and public buildings.
+Maximum permissible concentration of carbon dioxide in the air medical institutions should be considered 0.07%, in the air of residential and public buildings - 0.1%.
+The last value is accepted as a calculation value when determining the efficiency of ventilation in residential and public buildings.

 4. In addition to the main components, atmospheric air contains gases released as a result of natural processes occurring on the surface of the Earth and in the atmosphere.

 Hydrogen contained in the air in an amount of 0.00005%.
-It is formed in the high layers of the atmosphere due to the photochemical decomposition of water molecules into oxygen and hydrogen.
-Hydrogen does not support respiration, in a free state it is not absorbed and is not released by biological objects.
-In addition to hydrogen, atmospheric air contains a small amount of methane; usually the concentration of methane in the air does not exceed 0.00022%.
+It is formed in high layers of the atmosphere due to the photochemical decomposition of water molecules into oxygen and hydrogen.
+Hydrogen does not support respiration; in a free state, it is not absorbed and is not released by biological objects.
+In addition to hydrogen, atmospheric air contains a small amount of methane; Usually the concentration of methane in the air does not exceed 0.00022%.
 Methane is released during anaerobic decay of organic compounds.
-As an integral part, it is part of natural gas and gas from oil wells.
-When inhaling air containing methane in high concentrations, death from asphyxia is possible.
+How is the component included in the composition? natural gas and gas from oil wells.
+If you inhale air containing methane in high concentrations, death from asphyxia may occur.

-In the atmospheric air are suspended matter, which are represented by dust of natural and artificial origin.
-The composition of natural dust includes cosmic, volcanic, ground, sea dust and dust generated during forest fires.
+In the atmospheric air there are suspended substances, which are represented by dust of natural and artificial origin.
+Natural dust includes cosmic, volcanic, terrestrial, sea dust and dust formed during forest fires.

-Natural processes play an important role in the release of the atmosphere from suspended solids. self-cleaning, among which the dilution of pollution by convection air currents near the Earth's surface is of significant importance.
-An essential element of self-purification of the atmosphere is the precipitation of large particles of dust and soot from the air (sedimentation).
-As the altitude increases, the amount of dust decreases; at a height of 7 - 8 km from the Earth's surface, there is no dust of terrestrial origin.
-Significant Precipitation plays a role in self-cleaning processes, increasing the amount of settled soot and dust.
+Natural processes play a major role in freeing the atmosphere from suspended substances self-cleaning, among which the dilution of pollution by convection air currents at the Earth's surface is of significant importance.
+An essential element of atmospheric self-purification is precipitation from the air. large particles dust and soot (sedimentation).
+As you rise in height, the amount of dust decreases; At an altitude of 7–8 km from the Earth’s surface, there is no dust of terrestrial origin.
+Significant Atmospheric precipitation plays a role in self-cleaning processes, increasing the amount of settled soot and dust.
 The dust content in the atmospheric air is affected by meteorological conditions and aerosol dispersion.
-Coarse dust with a particle diameter of more than 10 microns falls out quickly, fine dust with a particle diameter of less than 0.1 microns practically does not fall out and is in suspension.
+Coarse dust with a particle diameter of more than 10 microns quickly falls out, fine dust with a particle diameter of less than 0.1 microns practically does not fall out and is suspended.

 Air is a mechanical mixture of various gases that make up the Earth's atmosphere.
-Air is essential for the respiration of living organisms and is widely used in industry.
+Air is necessary for breathing living organisms , finds wide application

-The fact that air is a mixture, and not a homogeneous substance, was proved during the experiments of the Scottish scientist Joseph Black.
-During one of them, the scientist discovered that when white magnesia (magnesium carbonate) is heated, “bound air”, that is, carbon dioxide, is released, and burnt magnesia (magnesium oxide) is formed.
-In contrast, when limestone is fired, “bound air” is removed.
-Based on these experiments, the scientist concluded that the difference between carbonic and caustic alkalis is that the former includes carbon dioxide, which is one of the components of air.
-Today we know that in addition to carbon dioxide, the composition of the earth's air includes:
+The fact that air is a mixture, and not a homogeneous substance, was proven during the experiments of the Scottish scientist Joseph Black.
+During one of them, the scientist discovered that when white magnesia (magnesium carbonate) is heated, “bound air” is released, that is, carbon dioxide, and burnt magnesia (magnesium oxide) is formed.
+When burning limestone, on the contrary, “bound air” is removed.
+Based on these experiments, the scientist concluded that the difference between carbon dioxide and caustic alkalis is that the former contains carbon dioxide, which is one of the constituents of air.
+Today we know that in addition to carbon dioxide, the composition of the earth’s air includes:

-The ratio of gases in the earth's atmosphere indicated in the table is typical for its lower layers, up to a height of 120 km.
-In these areas lies a well-mixed, homogeneous region, called the homosphere.
+The ratio of gases in the earth's atmosphere indicated in the table is typical for its lower layers, up to an altitude of 120 km.
+In these areas lies a well-mixed, homogeneous region called the homosphere.
 Above the homosphere lies the heterosphere, which is characterized by the decomposition of gas molecules into atoms and ions.
-The regions are separated from each other by a turbopause.
+The regions are separated from each other by a turbo pause.

-Nitrogen is the most common gas, accounting for more than three-quarters of the earth's air volume.
-Modern nitrogen was formed by the oxidation of the early ammonia-hydrogen atmosphere with molecular oxygen, which is formed during photosynthesis.
-Currently, a small amount of nitrogen enters the atmosphere as a result of denitrification - the process of reduction of nitrates to nitrites, followed by the formation of gaseous oxides and molecular nitrogen, which is produced by anaerobic prokaryotes.
+Nitrogen is the most common gas, accounting for more than three-quarters of the Earth's air volume.
+Modern nitrogen was formed by the oxidation of the early ammonia-hydrogen atmosphere by molecular oxygen, which is formed during photosynthesis.
+Currently, small amounts of nitrogen enter the atmosphere as a result of denitrification - the process of reducing nitrates to nitrites, followed by the formation of gaseous oxides and molecular nitrogen, which is produced by anaerobic prokaryotes.
 Some nitrogen enters the atmosphere during volcanic eruptions.

-In the upper atmosphere, when exposed to electrical discharges with the participation of ozone, molecular nitrogen is oxidized to nitrogen monoxide:
+IN upper layers In the atmosphere, when exposed to electrical discharges with the participation of ozone, molecular nitrogen is oxidized to nitrogen monoxide:

 N 2 + O 2 → 2NO